MatthewDahl66/Data-Wrangling-Project/notebooks/README.md

 # Group Project

-This is our coding file from Jupyter and it uploades our merged nfl data file, answers questions through machine learning, hypothesis testing, bivariate analysis, and univariate analysis, and gives takeaways from our findings
+This is our coding file from Jupyter and through our data and webscraping, it answers questions through machine learning, hypothesis testing, bivariate analysis, univariate analysis, and gives takeaways from our findings.